Hypoglycaemia In Children With Diabetes

 - monitor the blood glucose levels every 15 minutes

-- call your diabetes team for advice on insulin doses following the episode
+- contact your diabetes team for advice

 What can cause fear of hypoglycaemia?

 Symptoms of hypoglycaemia can be distressing for children and young people, and parents.
 This can lead to a significant fear or avoidance of hypoglycaemia.
 This fear can increase anxiety, cause interrupted or poor sleep patterns and reduce a person's quality of life (both children and parents).